itsmesudhanshu/Cardiovascular-risk-prediction/README.md

 We first evaluated the the model on the basis of multipleclassification where we have taken multiple sentiments into consideration which includes positive ,negative,neutral, extremely positive and extremely negative sentiment.

-After applying various classification algorithm we come to a conclusion that the best is stochastic gradient Descent with a score of 86.582 percent.
+After applying various classification algorithm we come to a conclusion that the best is logistic classification is best with a score of 61 percent for multi classification.

 After multiple classification we divided our data into binary classification, in which extremely positive, positive and netral are taken as 1 and extremely negative and negative are taken as 0 for classification.